careydevelopment/ZillowApiDemo/README.md

 # zillowdemo
 A demo showing integration with the Zillow API

+Be sure to add your own ZWS ID in the ZillowApiHelper class!

 Just pull this project down in Eclipse, then build it.
 Once it's built, you can run it from the command line with: java -jar zillowdemo.jar